MasaCMS/documentation/02_content/02_adding-content/02_via-administrator.md

 2. A modal now open with six options for Content Types to add.
 As you can see there are several Content Types to choose from in Masa CMS: Page, Link, File Folder, Calendar, Quick Upload.
 These can all be used to build your website in Masa CMS.
 ![](/assets/02_content/02_adding_content/02_via-administator/05_content_types.png)

 3. Choose the Content Type 'Page'.
-A form 'Creeate Content' for a new Page now opens.
+A form 'Create Content' for a new Page now opens.

 4. Fil in the field 'Page Title' with the name of your new page and click on the button 'Publish' on the bottom of the page.
 ![](/assets/02_content/02_adding_content/02_via-administator/06_create_content.png)